 Owen Vaccaro (Lewis Barnavelt), Jack Black (Jonathan Barnavelt), Cate Blanchett (Florence Zimmerman), Kyle MacLachlan (Isaac Izard), Sunny Suljic (Tarby Corrigan), Renee Elise Godsberry (Selena Izard), Colleen Camp (Mrs Hanchett), Lorenzo Izzo (Mother), Vanessa Anne Williams (Rose Rita Pottinger)

 It is 1955.
 Following the death of his parents, ten year-old Lewis Barnavelt goes to stay with his Uncle Jonathan in New Zebidee, Michigan.
 Uncle Jonathan proves to be an eccentric who lives in a house filled with clocks.
 Jonathan insists there are no rules and Lewis can do whatever he wants.
 Lewis also meets Jonathan’s neighbour, the equally strange Florence Zimmerman.
 When Lewis becomes scared by the things around the house, Jonathan admits that he is a warlock.
 Lewis becomes excited and wants to learn to be one too and so Jonathan sets about teaching him.
-Jonathan tells how the house’s previous owner, his mentor Isaac Izard, built a clock hidden into the walls somewhere – he can hear it ticking and has become obsessed with finding it.
+Jonathan tells how the house’s previous owner, his mentor Isaac Izard, built a clock hidden in the walls somewhere – he can hear it ticking and has become obsessed with finding it.
 He also tells Lewis that there is only one rule – that he never open a locked cabinet.
 However, when Lewis brings home school friend Tarby Corrigan, Tarby opens the cabinet to reveal it contains a book on necromancy.
-Fearing he is losing his friendship, Lewis decides to impress Tarby by using the book to conduct a resurrection spell in the graveyard.
+Lewis decides to impress Tarby by using the book to conduct a resurrection spell in the graveyard.
 This ends up reviving Isaac Izard from his coffin where he returns to the house determined to activate the clock, which will erase all of human history.

 I didn’t know what to expect of The House With a Clock in Its Walls before sitting down to watch.
-Eli Roth is a director who so determines to assault our sensibilities – be it going to gore drenched extremes in Hostel, his contempt for whitebread liberals in The Green Inferno and good taste in Knock Knock, or cheering on Bruce Willis torturing people in Death Wish – it is difficult to imagine him going to 180 degrees extreme and making a family-friendly film.
+Eli Roth is a director who so determines to assault our sensibilities – be it going to gore-drenched extremes in Hostel, his contempt for whitebread liberals in The Green Inferno and good taste in Knock Knock, or cheering on Bruce Willis torturing people in Death Wish – it is difficult to imagine him going to 180 degrees extreme and making a family-friendly film.
 This is after all the director who started the Torture Porn cycle.
 Maybe it is Roth trying to demonstrate he is capable of more.
 Nevertheless, the film does come backed by Steven Spielberg’s Amblin Entertainment so one is willing to give Roth the benefit of the doubt.

 And surprisingly enough, Roth does pull off a capable family-friendly film.
 It is a film that does celebrate an undeniable breaking of the rules – but that is a well-worn children’s movie trope and there is no sense of Roth having contempt for the values or attempting to subvert the material.
 It is also Roth’s first major venture into the arena of visual effects – here the film’s line-up of animate hedge animals, pumpkins, armchairs and stained glass windows comes off fairly well for the most part, as does the colourful and eccentric design for the interior of the house.
 Roth goes for occasional horror effect – attack by an army of mannequins and clockwork automata, or by a horde of Halloween pumpkins – but this is far more PG-rated Halloween horror down around the level of something like Goosebumps (2015).